 Whatever hair transplant technique Conte chose, it worked wonders.
 Today, he sports a full head of hair.
 Some would argue that he even looks better than footballers half his age.
 Conte’s hair now appears so natural that it is next to impossible to tell he underwent a transplant (let alone two).

 Where To Get A Hair Transplant Like Conte’s

 It is estimated that Antonio Conte spent upwards of $30,000 on his hair transplant.
 However, you can secure a similar procedure for a fraction of that price.

-Conte likely paid so much for his second hair transplant because he had it performe in Canada.
-Had he gone to Turkey, where hair transplant clinics exist by the hundreds, he would have obtained follicular unit extraction for little more than $5000.
+Conte likely paid so much for his second hair transplant because he had it performed in Canada.
+Had he gone to India or Turkey, where hair transplant clinics exist by the hundreds, he would have obtained follicular unit extraction for little more than $5000.